DAVID EHRENSEPERGER, BOARD MEMBER

 David has an Associate’s Degree in Information Systems – Microcomputer Applications from Jefferson State Community College in Birmingham, Alabama.

-On average, police response calls kill at least 122 innocent bystanders and 37 occupants in the police response vehicle every year.
-Many other innocent bystanders are injured, some times receiving permanent, life-altering injuries.
-(Source: NHTSA voluntary collection of fatalities resulting from police response calls.)
+Whenever Brenda spoke to officers, she relayed the consequences of unnecessary police response calls (this figure does not include those deaths as a result of pursuits): On average, police response calls kill at least 122 innocent bystanders and 37 occupants in the police response vehicle every year.
+Many other innocent bystanders receive life-altering injuries.
+(Source: NHTSA’s voluntary collection of fatalities resulting from police response calls.)

-(picture on the left) His late wife Brenda is pictured here talking w/officers in Troy, AL. In 2011, David and his late wife Brenda talked with officers in Troy, Alabama.
+David’s late wife Brenda is pictured here talking with officers in Troy, AL. In 2011, David and his late wife Brenda talked with officers in Troy, Alabama.

-The Steven Ehrensperger Memorial Blood Drive — started in 2008 by his parents and sister, David, Brenda and Kristi (pictured right with Steven on a family cruise) — is held every year at Faith Lutheran Church in Clay, Alabama, the church where he was baptized and attended throughout his life.
+The Steven Ehrensperger Memorial Blood Drive is held every year at Faith Lutheran Church in Clay, Alabama, the church where he was baptized and attended throughout his life.
 The blood drive is done in his memory to help the Red Cross of Alabama keep their blood supplies up and, therefore, help the surrounding community with blood that is needed every day.

 Steven has many friends who he has left behind that think of him every day.
-One of his best friends and his wife, Tyler and Emily Duke, had a baby boy two years ago.
-Using part of Steven’s last name, Tyler and Emily named their firstborn son in honor of Steven because of their love and remembrance — Griffin Ehren Carter Duke.
+One of his best friends and his wife, Tyler and Emily Duke, had a baby boy, Griffin (left).
+Using part of Steven’s last name, Tyler and Emily named their firstborn son in honor of Steven because of their love and remembrance: Griffin Ehren Carter Duke.

 Unless you have made other arrangements with Candy Priano, this picture of David Ehrensperger may be used only for the following reason: Legitimate news/magazine/web stories about vehicular police pursuits, i.e., police response calls and police chases.
 David Ehrensperger and his family are advocates for law and order.
 We are anti-crime.
 Any misrepresentation of David’s picture, likenesses or information will be subject to the penalties of the law.